How we’re funded

 Home » About us » How we’re funded

-In the simplest of terms, we don’t rely on fundraising or external grants to support our work.
-Instead, we have several of our own income sources.
+We have our own sources of income and don’t rely on fundraising or external grants to support our work.

 Our income sources